Affinio/slate/source/index.md

 api_key | YOUR_API_KEY | Your API key
 source | Twitter | Available sources: Twitter, Instagram, Pinterest report_type | network_graph | Available report types: network_graph, tweet_content and url_share
 followers_of | NULL | Required when network_graph is selected as report_type.
-Separated by comma or space for multiple handles. bio_location | NULL | Optional for network_graph type, not required for other report types bio_keywords | NULL | Optional for network_graph type, not required for other report types track_terms | NULL | Required when tweet_content is selected as report_type
+Separated by comma for multiple handles. bio_location | NULL | Optional for network_graph type, not required for other report types bio_keywords | NULL | Optional for network_graph type, not required for other report types track_terms | NULL | Required when tweet_content is selected as report_type